-MODA provides computers to students K-12 that qualify for Free/Reduced Lunch.
+MODA provides computers for K-12 students that qualify for Free/Reduced Lunch.
 Free/Reduced status will be collected at enrollment and each year after July 1st.
 Students must follow the guidelines in this handbook regarding Computer/Technology Misuse, Netiquette, and Misuse of Technology Resources and the Internet.
 Please reach out to your building level principal if you have further questions.
-If there is a computer/tech issue, parents should contact tech support within 24 hours
+If there is a computer/tech issue, parents should contact tech support within 24 hours.